Rio Dulce & Livingston: Guatemala’s tropical paradise

 Why Visit Rio Dulce & Livingston?

 Rio Dulce and Livingston offer a memorable detour from the typical tourist routes, making them an ideal addition to a broader Guatemalan adventure.
 The region’s natural beauty is perfect for outdoor enthusiasts, with opportunities for river cruises, hiking, birdwatching, and exploring historical sites.
-In Livingston, the rich Garífuna culture invites you to experience a vibrant way of life that’s unlike anywhere else in the country.
+In Livingston, the rich Garífuna culture invites you to experience a way of life that’s unlike anywhere else in the country.
 Whether you're looking to immerse yourself in nature, connect with local culture, or unwind in a tropical setting, spending a couple of nights here adds a unique and enriching layer to your journey through Guatemala.

 Guatemala